 International offshore business dealings?
 Undeclared taxable income?
 Make a voluntary tax disclosure now

-Taxpayers who own an overseas company, trade in international shares, receive rents, dividends and interest from overseas interests, receive inheritance funds from overseas and managed overseas companies from Australia are all at risk of having their international business dealings audited by the ATO.
+Taxpayers who own an overseas company, trade in international shares, receive rents, dividends and interest from overseas interests, receive inheritance funds from overseas and managed overseas companies from Australia are all at risk of having their international business dealings audited by the Australian Taxation Office (ATO)

 Australia has a large migrating population that has either left wealth overseas or have families still residing overseas.
 Flows of funds to Australia is a focus for the ATO.